Religious Education

 We encourage the children to behave in a manner which reflects Gospel values, thus reflecting our school motto – ‘Strength and Gentleness’

 St Martin’s Catholic School supports each family in nurturing their child’s journey in faith.
-Students receive the sacraments of Confirmation, Reconciliation and Eucharist through the parish, family-centred Sacramental programs.
+Students receive the sacraments of Confirmation, Reconciliation and Eucharist through the family-centred Sacramental programs.

-St Martin’s has a strong commitment to sharing in the mission of Jesus and Saint Martin de Porres, through its spiritual and financial support for vital social justice work both within Australia and in various parts of the world.
+St Martin’s has a strong commitment to sharing in the mission of Jesus and Saint Martin de Porres, through its spiritual and financial support for social justice work both within Australia and in various parts of the world.
 In this way, children learn to live as disciples of Jesus and become active members of the Catholic Church.